-Is your organization struggling to get the most out of your Salesforce budget?
+Is your organization struggling to get the most out of your Salesforce dollars?

 Organizations come to us because they struggle to achieve their business objectives with their current Salesforce setup or have difficulty understanding what’s possible within the Salesforce ecosystem (and how to budget for their new or existing instance).

-At Red Argyle, Salesforce is kind of our thing.
+At Red Argyle, Salesforce is our thing.
 Building intentional Salesforce solutions and making Salesforce work for businesses is what caffeinates us.
-Because of this experience, we’ve identified trends on how businesses can best leverage their Salesforce investment.

-Proper Care and Feeding of Your Salesforce Instance
+Proper Care and Support of Your Salesforce Investment

 Before adding fun new stuff to your Salesforce instance, ensure that what you already have is adequately cared for and supported.

 Below is a quick checklist of things to help maximize what you have with Salesforce and avoid costly bloat or extras:

 - Are there upcoming business changes that will impact what you have in place?

 - Should old strategies or tactics (fields, objects, automation) be decommissioned?

 - Are there any bugs or open issues to be resolved?
 Is there a natural cadence or flow of this work that you should consider?